postmannen/steward/README.md

 ### Publisher

-- A message in valid format is appended to the in pipe.
+- A message in valid format is appended to the in socket.
 - The message is picked up by the system and put on a FIFO ringbuffer.
-- The method type of the message is checked, a subject is created based on the content of the message,  and a process to handle that message type for that specific receiving node is started if it does not exist.
+- The method type of the message is checked, a subject is created based on the content of the message,  and a publisher process to handle the message type for that specific receiving node is started if it does not exist.
 - The message is then serialized to binary format, and sent to the subscriber on the receiving node.
 - If the message is expected to be ACK'ed by the subcriber then the publisher will wait for an ACK if the message was delivered.
 If an ACK was not received within the defined timeout the message will be resent.
 The amount of retries are defined within the message.